Artisans

 Anchored in community and heritage, we believe in working as closely to the ground as possible.
 Our pieces are produced in small batches and are the result of working and learning alongside artisanal communities and independent craftspeople in Udaipur.
 As a small batch label, our producers vary from collection to collection.

-We have continued our partnership with Kalava Crafts.
-Founded in 2014 by Madhu, Kalava Crafts was started to help provide employment opportunities to women artisans.
+Our principle producer, Kalava Crafts was founded in 2014 by Madhu to help provide employment opportunities to women artisans.

 Located in Udaipur, Kalava Crafts works with 125 women's artisans including tribals and marginalised & disadvantaged groups.
 By working closely with traditional weavers, designers and artisans, Kalava Crafts strives to place Indian craft at the forefront of the design world.

-Madan-ji worked 20 years as the shop tailor for a family business until he started his own shop that's now run by him and his son in a hidden little street in the Old City.
+Madan-ji worked 20 years as the shop tailor for a family business until he started his own shop that he runs with his son Sagar.
+Over the years working together, we've seen them grow from a tiny shop in a small street in the Old City to a bigger showroom on the main road near the City Palace.

 Bunty had worked as a shop tailor for a handicrafts emporium before opening his own tailoring shop just down the street from Madan ji.
 It's a full family affair as his wife and mother works alongside him.